Blogs

 The information and opinions contained herein are provided by third parties and have been obtained from sources believed to be reliable; however, we make no representation as to their completeness or accuracy.
 The information is not intended to be used as the sole basis for financial decisions, nor should it be construed as advice designed to meet the particular needs of an individual’s situation.
 Content is provided for informational purposes only and is not a solicitation to buy or sell any products mentioned.

-Qualified Charitable Distributions and Inherited IRAs: Today’s Slott Report Mailbag
+SIMPLE Plan Contributions and Qualified Charitable Distributions: Today’s Slott Report Mailbag

-First-Time Required Minimum Distributions and Qualified Charitable Distributions: Today’s Slott Report Mailbag
+Taxes on Required Minimum Distributions and Qualified Charitable Distributions from Trusts: Today’s Slott Report Mailbag

 Find a Gulf Financial Group Location